cleversamer/wp-fictional-university/README.md

 ### License

-Fictional University is licensed under the [License Name] License.
-See [LICENSE](blob:https://github.com/7b32a60b-c301-460b-9090-22dfaf95b8bd) for more information.
+Fictional University is licensed under the MIT License.
+See [LICENSE](https://raw.githubusercontent.com/cleversamerr/wp-fictional-university/main/LICENSE) for more information.

 ## Support